-To make a reference to another method of a class, use the $\{@link \#methodOne This is an example link to method one\}$ syntax.
+To make a reference to another method of a class, use the {@link #methodOne This is an example link to method one} syntax.

-If you want to do multi-line doc comments, you need to format them with $\begin{subarray}{c} \begin{subarray}{c} \begin{subar$ feel free to explain how to use it.
+If you want to do multi-line doc comments, you need to format them with >, and other HTML tags:

+'''

+/

 Description of the class.
 Make it as long as needed,

+feel free to explain how to use it.

 This is a sample class

+>

 The file encoding should be utf-8